 Renee Collins, M.Ed.

-Renee Collins-Vogler, M.Ed., has over thirty years of experience in the organizational effectiveness, diversity and inclusion, and human resource development fields.
-She serves as an executive coach, organizational consultant, facilitator, presenter, mentor, career development, and team development coach.
+Renee Collins Cobb, M.Ed., is an external consultant partner for Cook Ross and brings over thirty years of experience in the fields of organizational effectiveness, performance improvement, diversity and inclusion, and human resource development to the organization.
+In her career, she has served as an executive coach, organizational consultant, facilitator, presenter, mentor, career development, and team development coach.

-Renee partners with senior executives, training managers, diversity and inclusion teams, and quality action groups to assess current needs and identify barriers to organizational growth and performance.
-Renee utilizes creative and unique approaches to design, develop, and facilitate any training programs that may evolve from the needs assessment process.
+Renee has partnered with senior executives, training managers, diversity and inclusion teams, and quality action groups to assess current needs and identify barriers to organizational growth and performance by utilizing creative and unique approaches to design, develop, and facilitate any training programs that may be identified as opportunities for improvement from the needs assessment process.

 Renee holds a master’s degree in executive human resources development from Xavier University, and a bachelor’s degree in education from the University of Kentucky.
-Her background includes experience as an organizational effectiveness and performance improvement manager in the distribution and integrated supply industry with corporate strategic planning responsibilities.
+Her background includes experience as an organizational effectiveness and performance improvement manager in the distribution and integrated supply industries, educational institutions, and health care with corporate strategic planning responsibilities.
 She has facilitated learning and led organizational development functions at the executive management levels and has initiated various human resource development and corporate university start-up activities.